In Canada, Gerry spent his first six months training at No. 3 Wireless School, RCAF in Winnipeg, Manitoba, as a Wireless Air Gunner (WAG).

 Elementary training would take place in New Zealand, and advanced training in Canada, where a network of training schools had been set up, and where the climate and geography were ideal for year-round flying training.

-This photo of Gerry and one of his mates shows the WW1 style flying suit and boots worn by the trainees:
+This photo of Gerry shows the early war Sidcot flying suit and fur-lined boots worn by the trainees:

-Gerry graduated from No. 3 Wireless School on October 1, 1943.
+Gerry graduated from No. 3 Wireless School on September 28th and a Graduation Dinner was held that night.

 PREVIOUS: ITW, Rotorua